dotBunny/GDX/.docfx/manual/features/data-tables.md

 All `*CellValue` structs have `Get()` and `GetUnsafe()` methods which return the value stored in the linked Data Table.

 The safer `Get()` method checks the cached DataTable version number, updating the locally cached value before returning the cached value.
 The `GetUnsafe()` method returns the cached value without any checks; thus it is **required** that the first time a value is accessd, the `Get()` method is used.

+## Undo Support

+In the DataTable settings, there is a toggle to turn on the Undo/Redo feature in Unity for a specific table.
+This will allow Unity's internal serialization system to move back and forth between changes made to the DataTable.
+However, this has a performance cost as the data serializes with each registered state.

+> [!WARNING]
+> This is very experimental as a feature; use it at your own risk.